• Providing greater access to nutritious food in the community

 Community Engagement

-HIP-Cuyahoga goes beyond a data-driven approach that appeals to the mind only, to a community-driven approach guided by shared values--moving both hearts and minds towards improved health for all in Cuyahoga County.
-We're involving community members in planning, decision making and actions to make Cuyahoga County a healthier place for all.
+HIP-Cuyahoga goes beyond science and includes a community-driven approach to advancing community health.
+Our partnerships are guided by shared values: moving hearts and minds towards improved health for everyone who lives, works, learns, and prays in the county.
+We're involving community members in planning, decision making, and actions to make Cuyahoga County a healthier place for all.

 Collective Impact